 When you are about to engage in change management and want successful outcomes, be open with your team.

 Being open does not mean that you share confidential information.
-It does mean that you share things like:
+However, it does mean that you share things like:

 1. Why the change is necessary